terascope/teraslice/docs/packages/data-mate/overview.md

 ### isISSN

-`isISSN(input, args) - returns true if input is a valid international standard serial Number or a list of valid ISSN's`
+`isISSN(input, context, args) - returns true if input is a valid international standard serial Number or a list of valid ISSN's`

 `args: { require_hyphen = false, case_sensitive = false }`